 Anemia in Nigeria Statistics

-According to a report from the World Health Organization (WHO) in Nigeria, the most populous country in the sub-Sahara region by far, 24 percent of the population are carriers of the mutant gene and the prevalence of sickle-cell anemia is about 20 per 1,000 births.
-This means that in Nigeria alone, about 150,000 children are born annually with sickle-cell anemia.
+According to a report from the World Health Organization (WHO) in Nigeria, the most populous country in the sub-Saharan region, 24 percent of the population are carriers of the mutant gene and the prevalence of sickle-cell anemia is about 20 per 1,000 births.
+This means that in Nigeria alone, nearly 150,000 children are born annually with sickle-cell anemia.

 Limited Funding and Limited Awareness